aaradhanas/problem-solving/README.md

 This repository contains  the coding challenges and problems which I have solved.
 Each file contains the problem statement, sample inputs and expected outputs.

-This repository contains  the coding challenges and problems which I have solved.
-Each file contains the problem statement, sample inputs and expected outputs.

 ## Problem 1
 Given an array of numbers in ascending order, return a string which contains clubs consecutive numbers (atleast 3) into a range..
 For non-consecutive numbers, the numbers should be directly appended.